expanse-wp-3/rexpanse1/README.md

 <!-- badges: end -->

-The goal of rexpanse1 is to …
+The goal of rexpanse1 is to provide the necessary functions for generating the results of the paper *Socioeconomic inequalities in urban exposome profiles across the life span in European cohorts*.

 ## Installation

-You can install the development version of rexpanse1 like so:
+You can install the latest version of rexpanse1 like so:

 ``` r
 # install.packages("remotes")